henrik253/Follow-Person-Goal-Publisher-ROS2/README.md

 ## Project Overview

 This project focuses on **object tracking** using the **YOLO (You Only Look Once)** algorithm in conjunction with the **ZED 2i camera**.
 The camera is utilized for detecting and measuring the distance to recognized persons.
-Once a person is detected, a mobile platform (GO1) follows them, enabling dynamic tracking in real-world environments.
+Once a person is detected, a mobile platform (GO1) follows them, enabling dynamic tracking in real-world environments using **Ouster OS1 LiDAR**.
 For path planning and navigation, the **Nav2** stack is employed.

 ### Bachelor Thesis